 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #FirstsMadeEasy #ForBetterBeginnings #MomsFirsts #CollectiveBias

-Sewing for babies is the best!
+I had so much fun putting together this list of the best baby gifts to sew.
 Now that I have had two kids, I love choosing gifts for baby showers and baby birthdays because it brings back so many fun memories.
 My favorite gift is to pair something store-bought and useful with something handmade.
 I think especially once you become a parent, you appreciate handmade things more because you realize how little spare time parents have!
-I rounded up 10 of my favorite, best baby gifts to sew and shared links to several free patterns or tutorials for each category so there will be something for everyone!
+I rounded up over 100 free baby sewing patterns for each category so there will be something for everyone!

 1- Soft baby toys!